Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The recent ruling of the Supreme Court of Cassation, Section VI Criminal, dated September 27, 2021 (n.
-35591), has sparked a heated debate regarding the criminal liability of healthcare professionals in cases of abuse against the elderly in care facilities.
-This article aims to analyze the key points of the ruling, highlighting the legal implications and related responsibilities.
+The recent ruling by the Supreme Court of Cassation, Sixth Criminal Section, dated September 27, 2021 (No. 35591), has sparked heated debate regarding the criminal liability of healthcare professionals in cases of abuse against the elderly in care facilities.
+This article aims to analyze the key points of the decision, highlighting the legal implications and associated responsibilities.

-The Case and the Order of the Court of Catanzaro
+The Case and the Decision of the Court of Catanzaro

-The Court examined the appeal of the Public Prosecutor against the order of the Court of Catanzaro, which had rejected the request for the application of precautionary measures against R.E., accused of mistreatment and kidnapping of elderly patients in a nursing home.
-The Court had found the evidence insufficient to support the seriousness of the allegations, arguing that the behaviors attributed to R.E. did not constitute inherently abusive conduct and that her involvement was not adequately demonstrated.
+The Court examined the appeal filed by the Public Prosecutor against the order of the Court of Catanzaro, which had rejected the request for precautionary measures against R.E., accused of abuse and unlawful detention of elderly patients at a nursing home.
+The Court had deemed the evidence supporting the strong suspicion insufficient, arguing that the conduct attributed to R.E. did not constitute inherently abusive behavior and that her involvement was not adequately proven.

 Criminal liability must always be supported by concrete and specific evidence, even in the context of abuse in care facilities.